Search

 Additionally, when children do not receive adequate sensory stimulation, they may become understimulated or seek alternative ways to meet their sensory needs.
 Through exposure to different sensory inputs, such as touch, sight, sound, smell, and movement, children’s brains develop connections and pathways that enable them to process and respond to sensory information effectively.

 When children are not provided with sufficient sensory stimulation, they may resort to using their own bodies as a means to seek the stimulation they need.
-This can manifest in self-stimulatory behaviors such as hitting, pinching, or biting themselves.
+This can manifest as self-stimulatory behaviors like hitting, pinching, or biting themselves.
+Sometimes, a child hitting themselves might be doing so out of boredom.

 Child playing with playdough for sensory stimulation.